Energy Use & Climate Change

-We employ tools and processes to measure and improve the sustainability of our products – allowing us to use current product development to help inform future sustainability practices.
-This process starts with our designers and architects, who gain insights into sustainable product design by using proxy indication systems that are embedded into their design tools.
+We employ tools and processes to measure and improve the sustainability of our products, including a Design for Environment (DfE) process that allows us to leverage current product development to help inform future sustainability practices.
+This process starts with our designers and architects who gain insights into sustainable product design by using proxy indication systems that are embedded into their design tools.
 As the process continues, our engineers consult development checklists to ensure products adhere to our corporate standards and best practices.
-During the final stage, when products become ready for general release, we conduct a lifecycle analysis (LCA) on representative product configurations to inform future efforts.
+During the final stage, when products become ready for general release, we conduct lifecycle analyses on representative product configurations to inform future efforts.

 - Increasing the energy efficiency of our products

 - Developing products that foster significant improvements in PUE

 - Implementing standards that help measure and define areas for energy-efficient operations of information technology (IT) equipment

 - Working with suppliers to reduce impacts of manufacturing disk drives

 - Investigating less carbon-intensive options for transport of products and components

 - Working to minimize transportation of cabinets and other high-volume, heavy components